-Trump Uses ‘Misnomer’ Incorrectly – By Definition Trump Uses A ‘Misnomer’ For The Word ‘Misnomer’ [Video]
+By Definition Trump Uses A Misnomer For ‘Misnomer’

-President Donald Trump has responded to the heated quotes from Steve Bannon published in the controversial book Fire and Fury: Inside the Trump White House, as reported by the Inquisitr, by using the word “misnomer” in the wrong way when speaking to the press.
-As seen in the below CNN video, President Trump was asked a barrage of questions by journalists, even as Trump continued to answer questions and alternately thank the media.
+President Donald Trump has responded to the heated quotes from Steve Bannon published in the controversial book, Fire and Fury: Inside the Trump White House, as reported by the Inquisitr, by using the word “misnomer” in the wrong way when speaking to the press.
+As seen in the below CNN video, President Trump was asked a barrage of questions by journalists, which Trump attempted to answer and simultaneously thank the media.
 One question featured news about Bannon calling Trump a “great man” – a label that Trump said meant Bannon changed “his tune” about quickly.

 “He called me a great man last night.
 He obviously changed his tune pretty quick….
 I don’t talk to him.
 I don’t talk to him.
 That’s just a misnomer.”

 With Trump’s lawyers reportedly sending Bannon a cease-and-desist letter about his quotes featured in the heated book, with Bannon quipping that “they’re going to crack Don Jr. like an egg on national TV,” according to the Hill, Trump was just as quick to hit back against Bannon.
-However, in doing so, Trump used “misnomer” in the wrong manner.
+However, in doing so, Trump used “misnomer” incorrectly.

-The word misnomer doesn’t mean “misstatement” or a wrong thought based upon a lie, which is the way Trump appeared to use the word “misnomer” in that context.
+The word “misnomer” doesn’t mean a misstatement or a factual inaccuracy, which is the way Trump appeared to use the word “misnomer” in that context.
 Misnomer is defined as “a wrong or inaccurate name or designation.”
-Almost like an anti-moniker, misnomer became Trump’s misnomer for the actual word – in that enigmatic way that Trump sometimes speaks or tweets.
+Almost like an anti-moniker, “misnomer” became Trump’s misnomer for the actual word.

 Trump on Bannon: "He called me a great man last night.
 He obviously changed his tune pretty quick. … I don't talk to him.
 I don't talk to him.
 That's just a misnomer" pic.twitter.com/4IHk7FZPBa